 Kitchen Sink Chopped Salad

-I discovered this wonderful composed salad in the midst of a heat wave; there were many nights where a hot dinner was just plain unappealing.
-An entrée salad was the perfect option for those oppressively hot evenings, especially one chock-full of tasty veggies.
+I discovered this wonderful composed salad in the midst of a heatwave; there were many nights where a hot dinner was just plain unappealing.
+An entrée salad was the perfect option for those oppressively hot evenings, especially one chock-full of cool, tasty veggies.

 As the name implies, this kitchen sink salad can be made with whatever you have floating around in your refrigerator.

-- A layer of sliced Romaine lettuce created a bed for rows of marvelous toppings.
-But iceberg, arugula or any salad greens would be fabulous.
+- A layer of sliced Romaine lettuce creates a bed for rows of marvelous toppings.
+But iceberg, arugula, or any salad greens would be fabulous.

-- From there, add black olives, artichokes, shredded cheese and more.
-I was tempted to add diced avocados, but ran out of room.
+- From there, add black olives, artichokes, shredded cheese, and more.
+I was tempted to add diced avocados or fresh sweet corn off the cob but ran out of room.
 You can certainly tweak this to include your favorite veggies.

-- Add beans or chicken for more protein.
+- Add beans, grilled salmon, or even the meat off a rotisserie chicken for more protein.
 There are so many options.

 - Line up your ingredients in rows across a platter for a beautiful composed salad.
 Alternatively, fill your salad bowl with greens and add pie shape wedges of the ingredients around the bowl.
 Just wait to add your dressing before serving.

 - It’s the perfect hot weather meal with added protein, and I love making it for a pitch-in meals and even company!